 With this specialty retail drug network, there may be a limited number of pharmacies dispensing these medications.
 Since some pharmacies may choose not to participate in the specialty drug network, you may need to transfer your prescription for specialty drugs to a participating local pharmacy or mail order pharmacy.
 Please refer to the pharmacy list.

-No, specialty medications are all name brands and not currently available as a generic.
+No. Specialty medications are all name brands and not currently available as a generic.

-The majority of specialty medications are covered under your medical benefits and administered in a medical office; however, some specialty medications may be oral or self-administered and are covered by your pharmacy benefits.
-Only the specialty medications covered by your pharmacy benefits will be included in this network.
+Many specialty medications are covered under a member’s medical benefits and are typically administered in a medical setting.
+However, some specialty medications are oral or self‑administered and are covered under the member’s pharmacy benefits instead.

 If you have a health savings account or coinsurance plan, when you visit a new network pharmacy, your costs may actually be lower.
 If you have a copayment plan, you will not see an increase in your out-of-pocket cost as long as you visit a pharmacy participating in the specialty drug network.